md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Agricultural technology solutions.
 * Data science education and training.

-However, challenges remain regarding research funding, access to advanced computing resources, international collaboration, and large-scale research infrastructure.
+However, challenges remain regarding research funding, access to advanced computing resources, international collaboration, and large-scale research infrastructure [35, 36, 73, 77, 80].

-### Startup and Private Sector Innovation
+## Startup and Private Sector Innovation

 Bangladesh’s technology ecosystem has experienced significant growth over the past decade.
 Startups and technology companies are increasingly exploring AI-enabled products and services in areas such as: